 Assigned to the 49th Fighter Group (49th FG), 9th Fighter Squadron (9th FS) "The Flying Knights".
 O'Neill was assigned P-38G "Beautiful Lass" 43-2204

-Squadron Number 99 and combat missions from 14 Mile Drome (Schwimmer) near Port Moresby then Horanda Airfield (Dobodura No. 4) and Kiriwina Airfield.
+Squadron Number 99 and flew combat missions from 14 Mile Drome (Schwimmer) near Port Moresby then Horanda Airfield (Dobodura No. 4) and Kiriwina Airfield.
 He flew combat missions over New Guinea including Lae and Oro Bay plus missions over New Britain against Rabaul.
-He often flew combat missions with fellow pilots including: Richard I. Bong, Carl G. Planck, Jr. and Ralph H. Wandrey.
+He often flew with squadron mates: Richard I. Bong, Gerald R. Johnson, Carl G. Planck, Jr. and Ralph H. Wandrey.

 O'Neill was officially credited with eight aerial victories between March 4, 1943 to October 29, 1943.
 During a two week period between (October 15–29, 1943) O'Neill claimed six of his eight victories.
 On October 24, 1943 he became an "ace" with five aerial victory claims.
 All of his victory claims were against Japanese fighter aircraft in the air.
 In New Guinea, O'Neill earned the nickname "Jump" because he was expert in jumping the enemy, shooting them down and avoiding their return fire.
 He was often photographed with a cigar.